pajmd/NetVueScript/WDMyCLoud/README.md

 The service runs **netvue_status_script** located in /home/pjmd2 which just loops for ever on **nc listener**.
 The loop is required because nc stops when a communication ends on the client side.

-## Setting up a VirtualHost on Apache2 to upload file to WDMyCloud
+## Attempt To Setting up a VirtualHost on Apache2 to upload file to WDMyCloud

 To make it short it didn't work due to weird setting up of Apache.